 The problem is that these skills do not necessarily translate into an ability to lead people.
 To be successful in leading others, managers must develop soft skills, such as emotional intelligence, compassion, and empathy.
 They must become more introspective, able to know themselves, and thereby help employees develop better.

-Throughout the rollercoaster that 2020 has been, managers have been urged to communicate often and directly with their teams.
+Throughout the rollercoaster that 2020 was, managers have been urged to communicate often and directly with their teams.
 However, there has not been the same onus on communication from higher-ups to managers.
 This can leave the lynchpins of success without the support they need.

 Business leaders must take a cue from the best practices for managers – open, frequent communication.
 However, this cannot simply be a one-way flow of information from you to them.
 It’s crucial that you go about communicating in the correct way so that you can foster understanding and provide help and support where necessary.
 How do you do that?